univec-ai/postvec/web/docs/install/docker.md

 The embedded image is the shortest self-contained deployment: PostgreSQL, pgvector, postvec, the CLI, ONNX Runtime, and MiniLM.

+The commands below use the planned `0.1.0-1` tags.
+The [release artifacts page](/download) reports whether they are published.

 ## Embedded (all-in-one)

 ```bash